 Specifically, under the impact of such an event the Group's revenues could decline or the Group could incur extraordinary costs.
 This might occur because of a temporary limitation in the operation of the Group's site, causing disruption to planned advertising business.
 Or, for their own reasons advertisers might cancel, reduce, or postpone advertising.
 Furthermore, the access infrastructure for Yahoo!
 BB might be interrupted or some other circumstances arise whereby users would no longer be able to use the Group's fee-based services.
-In addition, operations and earnings could be affected by damage to communications or transportation lines in the United States or other countries or regions that would impede the links to business alliances in the regions.
-In the worst-case scenario, the Group's offices could be physically disabled.
-If other companies closely related to the Group's businesses, such as SOFTBANK CORP. and its related companies and other Internet service providers, were hit with the same conditions, it is possible that the Group could become unable to maintain some of its services.
+In addition, operations and earnings could be affected by damage to communications or transportation lines in the United States or other countries or regions that would impede the support structure that Yahoo!
+Inc. provides for the Group and its links to business alliances.
+In the worst-case scenario, Group offices could be physically disabled.
+If other companies closely related to Group businesses, such as Yahoo!
+Inc. and SOFTBANK CORP. and their related companies and other Internet service providers, were hit with the same conditions, it is possible that the Group could become unable to maintain some of its services.